DefectDojo/Documentation/docs/features.rst

 * Deduplicate vulnerabilities in the same build/release.
 The vulnerabilities may be found by the same scanner (same scanner deduplication) or by different scanners (cross-scanner deduplication).
     * this helps analysis and assessment of the technical debt, especially if using many different scanners; although detecting duplicates across scanners is not trivial as it requires a certain standardization.
-* Track unique vulnerabilities across builds/releases so that defectDojo knows when it finds a vulnerabilities whether it has seen it before.
+* Track unique vulnerabilities across builds/releases so that defectDojo knows when it finds a vulnerability whether it has seen it before.
     * this allows you keep information attached to a given finding in a unique place: all further duplicate findings will point to the original one.

 Deduplication Configuration